OskarMikko/OskarMikko/README.md

 ### Hi there 👋

+This is my blog where I do different data analysis and data science projects.

 <!--
 **OskarMikko/OskarMikko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.